bilalabdulhadii/react-widget-studio/README.md

 - **Optional custom background color**

 Custom background changes only the outer page/background color.
 The widget card itself stays on the selected light or dark appearance.

+When custom background is off, embed pages use the default outer background for the selected appearance.
+In light mode, embeds default to a pure white outer background so they blend cleanly into Notion light pages.

 The widget renderer uses centralized token layers instead of ad hoc per-widget base colors: